A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Beamer: another name for an LCD projector, audio visual equipment – not your neighbour's BMW!

 Back Projection: An audio visual term.
 Projecting from the rear of the stage set so the projector cannot be seen.
 Usually a technique employed for larger stage sets.
-Requires approximately 3 additional meters of space behind the stage set.
+Requires approximately three additional meters of space behind the stage set.

 Break-Out Sessions: Small group sessions, panels, workshops or presentations, offered concurrently within the event, formed to focus on specific subjects.